 There is no power on site.
 It is a primitive event and we would like to keep it that way as much as possible so please do not use generators in camp.
 Generators can be used in the RV area, but not at night.

 Bright lights in camp are discouraged especially those bright blueish LEDs.
-Paraffin lamps or gas lanterns provide a far gentler warm glow.
+Paraffin lamps, gas lanterns or candles provide a far gentler warm glow.

 Please take your trash home with you.
 We do not have the facilities to deal with it all.
 With a little thought and planning, it’s amazing how little we can actually create.